RichardCoffee/custom-post-type/README.md

 All the strings the class uses are defined in the method translated_text().
 Redefine the method in the child class to change the text-domain and/or wording of the strings, but be sure to duplicate the array structure __exactly__.
-Alternately, you could change the custom-post.php text domain to your domain.
-If you are comfortable with the linux command line you could use this command:  `sed -i 's/tcc-custom-post/your-domain-name-here/' path-to/custom-post.php`.
+Alternately, you could change the Post.php text domain to your domain.
+If you are comfortable with the linux command line you could use this command:  `sed -i 's/tcc-custom-post/your-domain-name-here/' path-to/Post.php`.
 Or you could just do a search and replace in your favorite text editor.

 #### Text strings